zeis/kokoi/README.md

 _kokoi_ watches for changes on the markup files (Markdown, Textile, reStructuredText...) in the directory _kokoi_ is started, and if they change, automatically reprocesses and previews them directly in the browser.
 You will work on your files without having to leave your favorite text editor!

-The rendered HTML is optionally saved. _kokoi_ is the perfect tool for those who like to keep notes in markup-formatted files and who are always editing them.
+The rendered HTML is optionally saved. _kokoi_ is the perfect tool for those who like to keep notes in markup&#8209;formatted files and who are always editing them.

 You can also pass, as arguments, multiple markup files, or directories, which will be scanned recursively.